GrinBik/web_studying/README.md

 - Tests for CI created.
 - One of tests checks the main page status of the get-request.
 It must be equal 200.
 - One of tests checks codestyle (pep8).
+- Dockerfile created.
+You can put the docker image on the server and run the container.

 ## What tools are involved.

  - Python
  - Django
  - CI/CD
+ - Docker

 ## Installation